vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 > Workloads such as the `controller` Deployment will be part of a later tutorial so you can only concentrate on the `serviceAccountName` property setting for now.

+Insert a first simple deployment with a pod's ServiceAccount to visualize the different variants:
 ```bash
 $ echo 'hull:
   objects: